Out of Hours Music and Art

 • Parents, Caregivers and Whānau

-OOHMA was established in the 1950’s to assist primary and intermediate schools to further their student’s education through out-of-hours professional tuition not normally available within the staffing of schools.
+Out-of-hours music and art (OOHMA) was established in the 1950s to assist primary and intermediate schools to further their students' education through out-of-hours professional tuition not normally available within the staffing of schools.

 The programme provides a national allocation of approximately 56,000 hours for music and art classes in New Zealand each year.

-OOHMA is intended to promote equity and give access to those who can’t normally access music and art classes.
+OOHMA is intended to promote equity and give access to those who can not normally access music and art classes.

-For more information about the programme, including details about how it is administered, please see the OOHMA programme guide [PDF, 233 KB].
+For more information about the programme, including details about how it is administered, see the guide.

-If your school is interested in hosting OOHMA, get in touch with your local ministry office and they will discuss with you the needs of your area, the criteria for host schools and if there are hours available.
+If your school is interested in hosting OOHMA, get in touch with your local Ministry office.
+They will discuss with you the needs of your area, the criteria for host schools and if there are hours available.

 For details about the programme, see the programme guide above.
-You can also find information about OOHMA funding on the Ministry’s page: Operational funding components.
+You can also find information about OOHMA funding on the page.

 Last reviewed: Has this been useful?
 Give us your feedback